AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

-# Steps Towards Nice Asynchronous Code
+# Steps Towards Nice Asynchronous Swift Code
-This article is made to raise awareness about problems related to asynchronous code and to provide examples solving such problems in a context of programming on Swift 3.0.
+This article is made to raise awareness about problems related to asynchronous code and to provide examples solving such problems.

 ### Contents
 * [Description of a sample problem](#description-of-a-sample-problem)